A skillet – more commonly known in some parts of the world as a frying pan – is used predominantly for frying and searing food.

 Final Thoughts – Can I Use a Dutch Oven Instead of a Skillet?

-While skillets made from other materials have their place they will never equal the all-round performance a Dutch oven can provide.
+While skillets made from other materials have their place they will never equal the all-around performance a Dutch oven can provide.

 - Heat – Hot Hot Hot